To Make it Right

 I looked up, and all of a sudden my teary eyes were drawn to the antique standing mirror in my room.
 It was shaped like an elongated oval and the old glass was so cloudy that I could barely see anything in it- an heirloom from my grandmother, and one that I had left behind in the boarding house during my two previous lives.
 But now I saw images in it far more crisp and perfect than it had ever shown my reflection- like the HD screens that would become so common in the decades to come.

 I saw a young girl in the mirror, about nine years old.
 She had brown hair and piercing angry brown eyes.
-All around her she was engulfed in that sparkling blue light, and her eyes were cutting into me like a beast's claws.
+She was engulfed in that sparkling blue light, and her eyes were cutting into me like a beast’s claws.
 I knew this girl.
 I suddenly realized that she looked exactly like me- no, she must be me- when I was a child.

 “You’re here to make things right,” the girl hissed at me, her unblinking eyes never looking away, “You have to make up for what you did to me!”